oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 user agent.
 The issuer serves, via the associated metadata, as an abstract identifier for the combination of the authorization endpoint and token endpoint that are to be used in the flow.
-If an issuer identifier is not available, for example, if neither OAuth metadata [@RFC8414] nor OpenID Connect Discovery [@OpenID.Discovery] are used, a different unique identifier for this tuple or the tuple itself can be used instead.
+If an issuer identifier is not available, for example, if neither OAuth Authorization Server Metadata [@RFC8414] nor OpenID Connect Discovery [@OpenID.Discovery] are used, a different unique identifier for this tuple or the tuple itself can be used instead.
 For brevity of presentation, such a deployment-specific identifier will be subsumed under the issuer (or issuer identifier) in the following.

-Note: Just storing the authorization server URL is not sufficient to identify mix-up attacks.
-An attacker might declare an uncompromised authorization server's authorization endpoint URL as "his" authorization server URL, but declare a token endpoint under his own control.
+It is important to note that just storing the authorization server URL is not sufficient to identify mix-up attacks.
+An attacker might declare an uncompromised authorization server's authorization endpoint URL as "their" authorization server URL, but declare a token endpoint under their own control.

 #### Mix-Up Defense via Issuer Identification
-This defense requires that the authorization server sends his issuer identifier in the authorization response to the client.
+This defense requires that the authorization server sends its issuer identifier in the authorization response to the client.
 When receiving the authorization response, the client MUST compare the received issuer identifier to the stored issuer identifier.
 If there is a mismatch, the client MUST abort the